 The subject land is zoned E3 Environmental Management under the Muswellbrook Local Environmental Plan (LEP) 2009, and adjoins land zoned E3 Environmental Management to the north, land zoned RU1 Primary Production to the east and west, and land zoned SP2 Power Station to the south.

-The site is currently operating as a gravel quarry and concrete batching plant.
+The site is currently operating as a gravel quarry, concrete batching plant and plant hire businesses.

 Existing approvals permit the operation of the site as follows: